-We draw attention to Note 2(a) in the financial report, which indicates that the Group incurred a net loss of \$2,773,978 and a net cash outflow from operating and investing activities of \$5,327,170 during the year ended 31 December 2023.
-As stated in Note 2(a) these events or conditions, along with other matters set forth in Note 2(a), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 2(a) in the financial report, which indicates that the Group recorded a loss after tax of \$6,362,776 and net cash outflow from operating activities of \$1,998,802.

+As stated in Note 2(a), these events and conditions, along with other matters as set forth in Note 2(a), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.